ceph/ceph/doc/rados/index.rst

 	</td><td><h3>Operations</h3>

-Once you have a deployed a Ceph Storage Cluster, you may begin operating your cluster.
+Once you have deployed a Ceph Storage Cluster, you may begin operating your cluster.

 .. toctree::